 The GED exam includes four independent modules that cover the academic subject fields of Math (Mathematical Reasoning), Social Studies, Science, and Literacy (Reasoning through Language Arts).
 Test-takers must pass all of these subject tests.

 This page contains information both for GED holders looking to secure a rewarding and well-paying position and for employers looking to hire reliable, qualified new workers.
-This is key as more and more GED holders choose to start their own businesses.
+This key as more and more GED holders choose to start their own businesses.

-If they want to verify the legitimacy of a GED diploma, potential employers often will ask to submit a transcript of your official GED diploma.
+If they want to verify the legitimacy of a GED diploma, potential employers will often ask to submit a transcript of your official GED diploma.